VictorGranado/UI-MT_redefined/README.md

 - modular sensors
 - serial debugging
 - GPIO probing
+- ESP32 PWM output
-- simple signal generation
+- AD9833 waveform generation
 - offline references

-The long-term goal is to create a small, practical, self-contained device that feels like a real engineering companion: something that can sit on a workbench, go into a backpack, help with hardware debugging, store notes, read sensors, and provide offline references.
+The long-term goal is to create a small, practical, self-contained device that feels like a real engineering companion: something that can sit on a workbench, go into a backpack, help with hardware debugging, store notes, read sensors, generate basic test signals, and provide offline references.

 UI-MT should feel like a modern DIY version of an older dedicated handheld tool: focused, tactile, useful, and built with purpose.